 Luxating patella – The knee joint consists of the shin bone, fibula and the femur (thigh bone), the kneecap (patella) sits in a cartilage groove at the end of the femur.
 The patella can slip (or luxate) from its position shifting either to the outside or the inside of the leg.

 Hip dislocation – The hip is a ball and socket type joint.
 The round head of the humerus fits snugly into the ball (known as acetabulum).
-Dislocation occurs if the humerus slips out of the ball socket.
+A dislocation occurs if the humerus slips out of the ball socket.